paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Subsec. (h)(4)(A).
 Pub.
 L. 114–113, § 133(a), struck out cl. (i) designation and heading before “The term ‘qualified investment entity’ means—”, redesignated subcls.
 (I) and (II) of former cl. (i) as cls. (i) and (ii), respectively, and struck out former cl. (ii).
 Prior to amendment, text of cl. (ii) read as follows: “Clause (i)(II) shall not apply after December 31, 2014.
 Notwithstanding the preceding sentence, an entity described in clause (i)(II) shall be treated as a qualified investment entity for purposes of applying paragraphs (1) and (5) and section 1445 with respect to any distribution by the entity to a nonresident alien individual or a foreign corporation which is attributable directly or indirectly to a distribution to the entity from a real estate investment trust.”

 Subsec. (h)(4)(A)(ii).
 Pub.
 L. 114–113, § 322(b)(2), which directed insertion of “and for purposes of determining whether a real estate investment trust is a domestically controlled qualified investment entity under this subsection” after “real estate investment trust”, was repealed by Pub.
-L. 115–141, § 101(p)(6).
+L. 115–141, § 101(p)(6), with cl. (ii) to be applied as if amendment had never been enacted.

 Subsec. (h)(4)(E).
 Pub.
 L. 114–113, § 322(b)(1)(A), added subpar.
 (E).